MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/chunk-data/index.md

 );
 {{< / highlight >}}

-The nice thing with having the partitions and using `EXPORT DATA` statement, is that this is much faster the then the pytonic approach in terms of chunking.
-Exporting 50 partitions files takes roughly `~30-40` minutes instead if `7+` hours :rocket:.
+The nice thing about having the partitions and using `EXPORT DATA` statement is that this is much faster than the pytonic approach in terms of chunking.
+Exporting 50 partition files takes roughly `~30-40` minutes instead of `7+` hours :rocket:.

 {{< notice tip >}}
 By default `BigQuery` exports data `>= 1GB` to several files.
 This is true even if you have partitions in your dataset.
-If you want to force your export to only save output to 1 file given that the size of each file is `< 1 GB` you can add a `LIMIT` statement to e.g. `MAX_INTEGER` to force all data to the same worker.
+If you want to force your export to only save the output to 1 file given that the size of each file is `< 1 GB` you can add a `LIMIT` statement e.g. with `MAX_INTEGER` to force all data to the same worker.

 {{< /notice >}}